Practice Transformation: Measure

 Criteria

-The Organizational Biopsy is currently available to organizations with at least 50 physicians and/or advanced practice providers.
+The Organizational Biopsy is currently available to health systems with at least 50 physicians and/or advanced practice providers.
 Organizations intending to conduct an assessment must complete an agreement and set up an informational meeting with the AMA Practice Transformation team to plan and prepare for the assessment process.

 The Assessment Process

 The AMA Practice Transformation team provides hands-on support to design, build, and deploy your assessment.
-The AMA Data Lab provides a one-of-a-kind online dashboard to review results and stratify data.
-Practice Transformation experts offer a series of strategies and resources for your organization.
-No matter where you are on your practice transformation journey, our team of experts will be right there with you.
+The AMA Data Lab provides a one-of-a-kind online dashboard to review results and stratify data, and AMA experts offer a series of strategies and resources for your organization.
+No matter where you are on your practice transformation journey, our team will be right there with you.

 Interested in the Organizational Biopsy?